The Ly$\alpha$ and Continuum Origins Survey. III. Investigating the Link between Galaxy Morphology, Merger Properties and LyC Escape: Data availability

 \section{Data availability}

-The HST data used for the analysis in this manuscript is publicly released at the Barbara A. Mikulski Archive for Space Telescopes (MAST) as a High Level Science Product, with DOI: 10.17909/j4qd-ev76, accessible via \url{https://archive.stsci.edu/hlsp/lacos/}.
+The HST data used for the analysis in this manuscript is publicly released at the Barbara A. Mikulski Archive for Space Telescopes (MAST) as a High Level Science Product, accessible via \dataset[doi:10.17909/j4qd-ev76]{\doi{10.17909/j4qd-ev76}} and \url{https://archive.stsci.edu/hlsp/lacos/}.